Sudarvizhi-L/Sudarvizhi-L.github.io/content/projects/contributions/gurukulam.md

 - **Content Delivery**: For server-side rendering and viewing changes in real-time, we utilize Hugo, enhancing the user experience and facilitating seamless updates.

 By employing the **latest technologies** and nearly all features of **Git**, we simplify communication and project management through the Kanban methodology, ensuring that our collaborative efforts yield a meaningful impact in the educational landscape.

+I worked in the module where the questions are rendered to the site.
+It was in such a way that the performance was increased, the memory storage is reduced, reduced the number of round trips to render the questions from the database.

 Project Links: [Government School Books](https://github.com/tnebooks/) | [Computer Science Books](https://github.com/csebooks/)